hubert10/extracting_flooding_events/README.md

 # Extracting Flooding Events

-What we are trying to do here is to extract flooding flooding dates and areas using MNDWI indixes, RGB images and CLOUD probability from Sentinel 2 imagery.
+What we are trying to do here is to extract flooded areas and proportions using MNDWI indixes, RGB images and CLOUD probability from Sentinel 2 imagery.

 # Getting Started

 The workflow is divided into 3 steps: 1.
 Downloading images from Google Earth Engine, 2.
-Pre-process the downloaded images, and then 3. extract flooding dates and areas
+Pre-process the downloaded images, and then 3. extract flooded areas and their corresponding proportions

 * [downalod_images.py](downalod_images.py) Is the easiest way to start.
 It shows how to download high resolution images fron Sent2